babasproke2/Whaletracker/README.md

 These tables contain many columns: kills, deaths, assists, damage, damage_taken, healing, headshots, backstabs, playtime, total_ubers, best_streak, time_connected, last_update, personaname, class, team, alive, is_spectator and many lifetime fields like damage_dealt/taken and best weapon fields.
 The web UI reads from these tables to produce the display.
 Whaletracker is compatible with Redis and other frameworks compatible with Redis.

+This repository contains a backup of our DB and cache files.